Comprehensive analysis of time-domain overlapping gravitational wave transients: A Lensing Study: Acknowledgements

 \section{Acknowledgements}

-The authors are thankful to Harsh Narola for reviewing the manuscript during the LSC Publications and Presentations procedure and providing useful comments.
+The authors are thankful to H. Narola for reviewing the manuscript during the LSC Publications and Presentations procedure and providing useful comments.
+We thank P. Relton and J. Janquart for valuable discussions and feedback.
 The authors are also grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459, and acknowledge the use of the IUCAA LDG cluster Sarathi for computational work.
-N.R. wishes to thank P. Relton and J. Janquart for valuable discussions and feedback.
-N.R. further acknowledges support from KVPY for funding.
+N. Rao further acknowledges support from KVPY for funding.
 This material is based upon work supported by NSF's LIGO Laboratory, which is a major facility fully funded by the National Science Foundation.
+The research of A. Mishra is supported by the Department of Atomic Energy, Government of India, under Project No. RTI4001.